 These Coconut Lemon Bars are sweet and tangy with a hint of tropical coconut.
-They are easy to make without as the lemon curd does not need to be cooked in advance.
-They look gorgeous and are a perfect addition to a cookie platter.
-Jump to Recipe Print Recipe
+They are really easy to make as the lemon curd does not need to be cooked in advance.
+They are really delicious and are a perfect addition to a cookie platter.

 I received Simply Citrus cookbook free of charge, however all the delicious opinions are my own #SimplyCitrus.
 This post contains Amazon affiliate links, which means that if you purchase an item after following one of those links, I will receive a small commission.

 This post was first published on March 21, 2018.

 Citrus is one of those flavours that does not have a season.
 Mandarine oranges always remind me of winter.
 Yet, lemons are forever associated with summer lemonade.
 Limes and frosted beer glasses transform me to hot Caribbean vacations.

 Citrus flavours add so much brightness to so many foods and recipes.
 I can’t imagine having fish without a squeeze of lemon.
 I love tart grapefruit juice in glazes.
 Cute little kumquats are delicious (and adorable) and fresh green salads.

 Instead of traditional chapters like Breakfast, Lunch, Dessert, etc., this cookbook is divided by a type of Citrus.
 With chapters on Lemons, Limes, Oranges, and other delicious citrus fruits.

 Each chapter has a variety of recipes including appetizers, mains, desserts, and drinks.
 I only tried Coconut Lemon Bars from the book so far, but I already made them threetimes and these delicious bars will surely become a staple in my dessert repertoire.